-Scientists at Stanford University have developed batteries using a combination or paper coated in a special ink that has built in nanotubes and silver nanowires.
+Scientists at Stanford University have made a groundbreaking advancement in battery technology by developing batteries using a combination of paper coated in a special ink that incorporates built-in nanotubes and silver nanowires.
+This innovative approach has the potential to revolutionize the way we think about energy storage and battery design.

 “These nanomaterials are special,” Cui said.
 “They’re a one-dimensional structure with very small diameters.”
 The small diameter helps the nanomaterial ink stick strongly to the fibrous paper, making the battery and supercapacitor very durable.
 The paper supercapacitor may last through 40,000 charge-discharge cycles – at least an order of magnitude more than lithium batteries.
 The nanomaterials also make ideal conductors because they move electricity along much more efficiently than ordinary conductors, Cui said.